Recovery College FAQ

 No. All of our courses are open to everyone at all levels and at all stages of recovery, all we require is an open mind and a willingness to participate.

-How is the Recovery College different from mental health group programs?
+How is the Recovery College different from mental health group support groups/programs?

-Our courses offer more structured learning experiences than a typical group program.
+Our courses offer more structured learning experiences than a typical group program or support group.
 They’re designed with input from qualified and experienced educators based on contemporary learning theory.
 Each course has clear learning outcomes and stepped activities to explore and build new knowledge.

 I’ve heard Recovery College courses are co-produced.
 What does that mean?